Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

-where $a_{ik} \to \delta_{ik}$ as $t \to 0$ in $D_+$.
 Thus, given a locally Gaussian development, writing the metric in the form \eqref{fournodavlos luk ansatz} is not a restriction. \end{remark}

-\begin{remark} The off-diagonal estimates that we obtain for $K$, excluding the better ones that we obtain in $D_+$, are analogous to the ones obtained in \cite{fournodavlos_asymptotically_2023}.
-Similar estimates for the mean curvature and the off-diagonal components of the eigenvectors of $\K$, again excluding the better ones in $D_+$, are also obtained in \cite{ringstrom_initial_2022-1}.
-However, in contrast to our setting, the estimates obtained in \cite{ringstrom_initial_2022-1} follow from assuming that $\check{h}$, as in Remark~\ref{fournodavlos luk ansatz remark}, satisfies $\check{h} \to \ho$ as $t \to 0$. \end{remark}
+\begin{remark} The off-diagonal estimates that we obtain for $K$, excluding the better ones that we obtain in $D_+$, are analogous to those obtained in \cite{fournodavlos_asymptotically_2023}.
+Similar estimates for the mean curvature and the off-diagonal components of the eigenvectors of $\K$, again excluding the better ones in $D_+$, are also obtained in \cite{ringstrom_initial_2022-1}. \end{remark}

 Now we move on to the question of uniqueness of developments of initial data on the singularity.
 We obtain the following geometric uniqueness result, which essentially states that if we have two locally Gaussian developments of the same initial data on the singularity, then the solutions are locally isometric in a neighborhood of the singularity.
 In order to prove this result, the detailed asymptotics of Theorem~\ref{asymptotics of the frame}, in particular the off-diagonal improvements on the estimates for $K$ and $\bar\h$, turn out to be of essential importance.